AvediMusungu/stats-preview-card-component-main/README.md

 - I learnt how to use media queries in building responsive sites
 - I learnt how to use a compiler (Scout App) into my workflow.
 I wrote the majority of the code for styles in sass and Scout App converted it to css which was a big load off my back.

--Some code that i'm proud of:
+- Some code that i'm proud of:

 ```html
 <div class="card container-fluid">